 The Manchu Kangxi Emperor tried to stop this practice in 1664 but was not successful.
 Only in the 20th century did this practice die out as the result of anti-foot binding campaigns.
 The last shoe factory Zhiqiang Shoe in Harbin, which made Lotus Shoes closed its doors in 1999.

 In 1986, the Indian Parliament added dowry deaths as a new domestic violence crime.
 They can make a charge of dowry death if a bride, within 7 years of marriage, is killed, and it is proven that she was subject to cruelty or harassment by her husband or relatives of her husband.
 The instigators will get a sentence of at least 7 years up to life imprisonment.

 The burning of the widow

-700 years ago a practice, called Sati, was started that would require widows to be burned together with their deceased husbands.
-It is said to have started among the ruling class of Rajputs in India.
+700 years ago, a practice, called Sati, was started that would require widows to be burned together with their deceased husbands.
+It is said to have started among the ruling class or Rajputs in India.
 The women preferred to die after their men had been defeated in battle, to prevent being claimed by the victors.
-This custom was outlawed in 1829 by the British rulers in India.
+The British rulers outlawed this custom in 1829 in India.

 You might remember the famous film, Around the world in 80 days (1956.)
-The film was based on a story of Jules Verne.
+The film was based on the story of Jules Verne.
 David Niven saves a young widow, Princess Aouda played by Shirley Mac Laine, from burning on the funeral pyre with her late husband.

 There are many more awful things happening to women in the entire world like: Forced abortion, Forced marriage, Forced pregnancy, Marriage by abduction, Honor killing, Rape, Forced prostitution, Human trafficking, etc.

 I think that it is unnecessary to expand this list more than with this information.
 It is more than clear that women worldwide suffer just because they were born a woman.

 Domestic violence in Spain